bastiencarreres/snsim/docs/basicusage.md

 ```shell
 >python3 launch_sim.py '/PATH/TO/YAMLFILE' --dic_key "{'key1': value1, 'key2': value2, ...}"
 ```
-If the config keys is a list you have to pass it by separate item by space :
+If the config key is a list you have to pass it by separate item by space :
 ```shell
 >python3 launch_sim.py '/PATH/TO/YAMLFILE' --list_key item1 item2 item3
 ```